usmanity/leaf/README.md

 ## Versioning

-This project does not use a strict SemVer since it's not not a tool, mostly visual and each version includes adjustments, fixes, and removes mainly broken things.
+This project does not use a strict SemVer since it's not a tool or library, it's mostly visual and each version includes adjustments, fixes, and removes mainly broken things.
 The version number should be correlated with the visual style more than what's in the code.
 The expectation is that you see which version contains the